FiloSottile/draft-irtf-cfrg-concrete-hybrid-kems/draft-irtf-cfrg-concrete-hybrid-kems.md

 This section instantiates the following concrete KEMs:

 MLKEM768-P256:
-: A hybrid KEM composing ML-KEM-768 and P-256 using the GC framework, with SHAKE256 as the PRG and SHA3-256 as the KDF.
+: A hybrid KEM composing ML-KEM-768 and P-256 using the CG framework, with SHAKE256 as the PRG and SHA3-256 as the KDF.

 MLKEM768-X25519:
-: A hybrid KEM composing ML-KEM-768 and Curve25519 using the GC framework, with SHAKE256 as the PRG and SHA3-256 as the KDF.
+: A hybrid KEM composing ML-KEM-768 and Curve25519 using the CG framework, with SHAKE256 as the PRG and SHA3-256 as the KDF.
 This construction is identical to the X-Wing construction in {{XWING-SPEC}}.

 MLKEM1024-P384:
-: A hybrid KEM composing ML-KEM-1024 and P-384 using the GC framework, with SHAKE256 as the PRG and SHA3-256 as the KDF.
+: A hybrid KEM composing ML-KEM-1024 and P-384 using the CG framework, with SHAKE256 as the PRG and SHA3-256 as the KDF.

 Each instance specifies the PQ and traditional KEMs being combined, the